 It may be added that rejection on estoppel through failure to move under Rules 231(a) (2) and (3) may apply where the interference terminates in a judgment of priority as well as where it is ended by dissolution.
 See § 1110.
-However, Rule 231(a)(3) now limits the doc-
+However, Rule 231(a)(3) now limits the doctrine of estoppel to subject matter in the cases involved in the interference.
+See § 1105.03.